Mr4Cemper/Yev-Steam-Deposit-Calculator/README.md

 ## Legal Disclaimer
 **Not affiliated with Valve Corp.** This application is an independent analytical tool created for educational and utility purposes.
 It is NOT affiliated with, endorsed, sponsored, or specifically approved by Valve Corporation.
 "Counter-Strike", "CS2", "Steam", and their respective logos are trademarks and/or registered trademarks of Valve Corporation.
 All financial calculations are estimates; use at your own risk.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 or later.

+Copyright (c) 2026 Bohdan Yevtushenko (MrCemper)

+You are free to use, modify, and redistribute this project under the terms of the AGPLv3.

+If you run a modified version of this application over a network, you must provide the corresponding source code to users interacting with it.

+The full license text is available in the `LICENSE` file.